-The PWT Committee concerns itself with issues related to evaluation, tenure, and promotion and is charged with providing advice, training, and assistance to individual faculty members, departments, and the TeP Committee.
+The PTW Committee concerns itself with issues related to evaluation, tenure, and promotion and is charged with providing advice, training, and assistance to individual faculty members, departments, and the Tenure and Promotion Committee (TeP).
 The PTW Committee consists of five to seven members including a past member of TeP, a representative from APSCUF, a representative from the Academic Affairs Council, and 2-4 constituency members as needed.
 No more than one member from any department may serve on the PTW Committee.
 PTW will provide workshops for the campus community on Tenure and Promotion, review Department Teacher Scholar Models, and make recommendations for improvement of the Tenure and Promotion processes.
-More information on the PTW Committee is included in Appendix 1.
+More information on the PTW Committee is included in Appendix 1 of the WCU Promotion Policy.